elisa-tech/BASIL/docs/source/test_run.rst

 BASIL *tmt* plugin supports 2 different provisioning types:

- + Fedora Container
+ + Container
  + Remote machine via SSH

-To be able to run a test in a Fedora Container you should deploy BASIL following the instruction provided in **How to run it**.
+To be able to run a test in a Container (Fedora or Debian depending on your deployment) you should deploy BASIL following the instruction provided in **How to run it**.
 We will see in details both provisioning types, but let take a look to other fields that you can specify in this page.

  + Title